 3253.
 Real Estate Signs.
 One real estate sign, not over six (6) square feet in area advertising the sale or rental of the premises on which it is located is permitted.
-One real estate sign not more than 10 feet in any dimension may be erected on subdivisions of land as defined in G.L. c.
-41, s.
-81L, solely to advertise the selling of land or buildings in said subdivision.
-Such signs shall be removed promptly after the completion of the subdivision, sale, rental or lease.
+Such signs shall be removed within 30 days of the completion of the sale, rental or lease.

 3254.
-Temporary Construction Signs.
-One temporary construction sign for a new project identifying the building, the owner or intended occupant and the contractor, architect and engineers, which shall not be illuminated nor in excess of six square feet in the residential district and twenty square feet in all other districts.
-Such signs shall not be erected prior to the issuance of a building permit and shall be removed within seven days of completion of construction or issuance of the occupancy permit whichever occurs first.
+Construction Signs.
+One temporary sign which shall not exceed twenty (20) square feet in area, in all districts, shall be confined to the site of the construction, including subdivisions of land as defined in G.L. c.
+41, s.
+81L, shall not be erected prior to the issuance of a building permit and shall be removed within seven days of completion of construction, issuance of the occupancy permit, or after the intended use of the project has begun, whichever comes first.

 3255.
 Window Signs.
-Temporary window signs in the Business or Industrial districts shall not require a sign permit provided that their aggregate display surface covers no more than 15% of the window or door on which they are placed.
+One or multiple signs that in aggregate shall not exceed 25% of the window area.
 Such signs shall not be illuminated other than by standard lighting fixtures on the building.
-Window signs promoting a public service or charitable event shall not be calculated in the allowable 15%.
+Window signs promoting a public service or charitable event shall not be calculated in the allowable 25%.